 So now is the time for an enterprise to consider what it means to have such new uses for their existing data available to them.

-More and less expensive proprietary analytical softwares and their updates will no longer be necessary in many instances as all one needs is the data and a way to migrate it into the master database or other databases the enterprise maintains for Universal Analytics cloud analytics.
+More and less expensive proprietary analytical software and their updates will no longer be necessary in many instances as all one needs are the data and a way to migrate it into the master database or other databases the enterprise maintains for Universal Analytics cloud analytics.

 Large or small, there would seem to be something in it for almost everybody.